Tisamenus deplanatus: Taxonomy

 In 1845 John Obadiah Westwood first described the species as Phasma (Pachymorpha) deplanatum and transferred it to the genus Acanthoderus in 1859.
 A female is deposited as holotype in the Natural History Museum, London.
+The species name "deplanatum" comes from Latin and means something like "flattened".
+However, only the females are comparatively flattened, while the species description unknown males exhibit two characteristic humps in the middle of the posterior margins of the mesonotum and metanotum.
 In 1875 Carl Stål transferred the species as Tisamenus deplanatus to the genus he established Tisamenus.
-In 1939 the genus Tisamenus was synonymized with the genus Hoploclonia, whereby the species as Hoploclonia deplanata.
-At the same time the genus Hoploclonia was divided into different groups according to morphological aspects.
-In the so-called Deplanata group, they placed with Hoploclonia deplanata, Hoploclonia cervicornis (today Tisamenus cervicornis), Hoploclonia armadillo (today Tisamenus armadillo), Hoploclonia spadix (today Tisamenus spadix), Hoploclonia tagalog (today Tisamenus tagalog) and Hoploclonia fratercula (today Tisamenus fratercula), relatively unspined species, with a flat upper surface, which except for the supra coxal spines on the edges of the thorax show almost no spines, but at most teeth.
+In 1939, James Abram Garfield Rehn and his son John William Holman Rehn synonymized the genus Tisamenus with the genus Hoploclonia, whereby the species was listed as Hoploclonia deplanata.
+A female described and depicted by them as a representative of this species, which is deposited in the National Museum of Natural History in Washington, D.C., was later found to be a representative of Tisamenus cervicornis.
+At the same time Rehn and Rehn divided the genus Hoploclonia into different groups according to morphological aspects.
+In the so-called Deplanata group, they placed with Hoploclonia deplanata, Hoploclonia cervicornis (today Tisamenus cervicornis), Hoploclonia armadillo (today Tisamenus armadillo), Hoploclonia spadix (today Tisamenus spadix), Hoploclonia tagalog (today Tisamenus tagalog) and Hoploclonia fratercula (today synonymous with Tisamenus cervicornis), relatively unspined species, with a flat upper surface, which except for the supra coxal spines on the edges of the thorax show almost no spines, but at most teeth.
 In 2004 the Filipino species were transferred back to the genus Tisamenus and only those occurring on Borneo were left in the genus Hoploclonia, the species was called Tisamenus deplanata.
 In 2018 the ending of the species name was changed and since then the species is again referred to as Tisamenus deplanatus as in 1875 by Stål.

-After similar specimens became known from Ilocos, which were later identified as Tisamenus fratercula, it was briefly discussed whether both species are conspecific.
-In 2021, a study based on genetic analysis that included samples of both species shows that they are not conspecific and not as closely related as the 1939 grouping suggested.
+The formal description of the males and the eggs was made by Frank H. Hennemann in 2025.